SweetPinkMilkTea/shenzhia/README.md

 Additionally, it can save and work with received data to further utilize API data.

 # Additional Requirements
 Shenzhia needs additional resources outside of python related to you.
-These consist off:
+These consist of:
 - A Discord Bot Token via [Discords Developer Platform](https://discord.com/developers)
 - A Brawl Stars API Token via their [Webpage](https://developer.brawlstars.com/#/)
 > [!NOTE]
 > The API requires your IP.
 If your IP changes, you have to regenerate your key.
 >
-> Shenzhia will notify you either when starting the bot or if a request fails.
+> Shenzhia will notify you either when starting the bot or if a request fails because of this.

 - A Sentry DSN for capturing any exceptions that may occur.
 Create a new project [on their site](https://sentry.io) and select *Python*.
 Skip the Framework selection and just copy the string shown after `dsn=`.